 IN YOUR LATTICEWORK.

 Deep Work is a strong productivity model that combines well with Diffuse Thinking and the Zeigarnik Effect.
 See the canvas at the bottom of this page for practical help on how to combine these models on a weekly basis.
+You might also want to embed this approach with the Pomodoro Technique.

 It has some linkages to Fast and Slow Thinking, with periods of Deep Work better facilitating Slow Thinking.
 Beyond that, consider combining Deep Work with Deliberate Practice and/or Double-Loop Learning to strategically deepen your thinking and learning as a result.